jinghuazhao/GWAS-course/III/README.md

 #### Exercises

+Read the Manolio (2008), WTCCC (2007) in Module V.

-Experiment with the GWAS data provided
+Experiment with the GWAS data provided.